mbbischoff/website/_posts/2015-07-25-the-idea-guy.md

 Some nights I wonder where that guy is.
 I’m scared to look through my notes and check up on him, but I sincerely hope that he’s found some way to bring his ideas into the world — something to do or to make.

-I wish we hadn’t separated those two concepts in English. *Faciō*, one of my favorite Latin words, encapsulates both concepts in a beautiful way.
+I wish we hadn’t separated those two concepts in English. [*Faciō*](https://en.wiktionary.org/wiki/facio), one of my favorite Latin verbs, encapsulates both concepts in a beautiful way.
 Anyway, back to doing.
 The ideas will come.

 [^1]: By the way, they’re still hiring.
-If you want to work there or at Tumblr for that matter, email me.
+If you want to work there, or at Tumblr for that matter, [email me](mailto:mb@matthewbischoff.com).